Quick Facts

 5. Mechanism of Action

-Mazdutide combines GLP-1 receptor agonism with glucagon receptor activation, potentially influencing both appetite suppression and metabolic energy expenditure pathways simultaneously.
+Mazdutide combines GLP-1 receptor agonism with glucagon receptor activation, targeting both appetite regulation and energy expenditure pathways.

 - Delayed gastric emptying